Posted on December 4, 2017 Posted By: Pietro BertiCategories: News

 The programme focused on the production of fresh food at home as a start up activity to sell it locally – based on traditional Syrian recipes as well as the pasteurisation process yogurt and cheese making.
 Our girls were taught how to make an economic profit by selling products and costing ingredients, including budgeting for extra gas, electricity and water costs.
 They learnt how to preserve the quality of the food produced, while exploring cheaper options and ways of contributing to limited family budgets.

-We and our girls are very grateful to A Village in Syria for enabling us to run this summer programme through their support.
+We and our girls are very grateful to AVIS for enabling us to run this summer programme through their support.

 “I really enjoy coming to the centre, I have made many new friends and discovered how easy it is to make yogurt and cheese.
 We get to take the food we make home and try out new recipes”